syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/140_mqtt/000_mqtt_destination_prerequisites.md

 - Having a broker entity in a functional MQTT system.

-    **NOTE**: In your configuration, you will specify the broker entity of your MQTT system in the address() option of your mqtt() destination.
+    In your configuration, you will specify the broker entity of your MQTT system in the address() option of your mqtt() destination.
     {: .notice--primary}